KennethTM/flowdem/README.md

 plot(dem_streams, col=c("grey", "dodgerblue"), legend=FALSE)
 ```

-The flow directions are based on the ‘d8’ routing scheme which is the
+The flow directions are based on the “d8” routing scheme, which is
-only mode supported now.
-Using the flow direction grid to delineate
+currently the only mode available.
+Utilizing the flow direction grid can
-watersheds are useful for many applications.
-This can be done by
+help with watershed delineation for various applications.
+You can
-supplying a target area in the form of raster or data in a spatial
+achieve this by providing a target area in either raster or vector
-vector format through the ‘sp’ or ‘sf’ packages.
-In this example the
+format from the “terra” package or vector format from the “sf” package.
+In this example, we will demonstrate how to delineate the watershed for
-watershed for the largest lake in Denmark (Lake Arre) is delineated:
+Denmark’s largest lake (Lake Arre).:

 ``` r
 #Read the vector data using terra of sf packages